 We believe the veterinary community is, as discussed above, mistakenly focusing upon the abnormalities in the pituitary.
 Surgery is rarely attempted as the pituitary is difficult to access, and microadenomas may not be reliably visualized on a scan, whereas the hyperplasia may be diffuse and hard to remove in its entirety.
 Consequently, the treatment to date has generally been the utilization of drugs to destroy a portion of the adrenal gland, so as to diminish its ability to produce cortisol.

 However, if the historical studies81,100 on human males are correct, Cushings of a pituitary origin in neutered male dogs should be treated by testosterone injections, rather than drugs that destroy a normal adrenal gland.
-The presence of normal circulating levels of testosterone serves to “turn off” the signals coming from the pituitary which go to the adrenal gland and tell the adrenal to produce more cortisol.
-Certainly clinical studies could/should be conducted to confirm or deny this potential treatment for Cushings of pituitary origin in male dogs.
+Researchers have long observed the presence of adequate levels of cortisol along with normal circulating levels of sex hormones serve to “turn off” the signal (ACTH) coming from the pituitary which stimulates the adrenal gland to produce more cortisol.
+The precise interactions are unclear, however a series of studies in the late ’90s evaluated the cortisol production of castrated male animals provided with subcutaneous implants supplying various levels of testosterone replacement.
+As the level of testosterone replacement increased (up to normal physiological levels), the cortisol production decreased.129 Certainly additional clinical studies could/should be conducted at this time to confirm or deny the efficacy of testosterone replacement as a treatment modality for Cushings of pituitary origin in male dogs.

 The pituitary gland also produces Growth Hormone, which can be compromised when the pituitary and adrenal glands are excessively stressed.
 Lack of growth hormone can cause altered glucose metabolism (precursor to diabetes), abdominal obesity, diminished muscle tone and function, and reduced vitality and energy.
 Because these symptoms seem so much like those of the other endocrine maladies we are discussing here, it serves as an example as to why it is so difficult to identify and remedy hormone imbalance.